 - Making important decisions about your children’s upbringing, such as where they should go to school

-We can provide advice about whether waiting for no-fault divorce would benefit you and whether you have any other options, such as making a Separation Agreement (which can separate your finances and set out arrangements for children without officially ending your marriage or civil partnership).
+We can provide advice about whether no-fault divorce would benefit you and whether you have any other options, such as making a Separation Agreement (which can separate your finances and set out arrangements for children without officially ending your marriage or civil partnership).

 What is no-fault divorce?

-How does the current divorce law work?
+How did the previous divorce law work?

 - The fault facts: